-Maintenance of adequate liquidity to meet the cash flow needs of Clark County and Participants is essential.
+Maintenance of adequate liquidity to meet the cash flow needs of Participants is essential.
 Accordingly, securities in the portfolio will be structured in a manner that ensures sufficient cash is available to meet anticipated cash flow needs of Participants, based on historical information and any projected cash flow needs provided by Participants.
-Any cash in excess of that necessary to meet the anticipated needs may be invested with the following maturity limitations:
+Any cash more than necessary to meet the anticipated needs may be invested with the following maturity limitations:

 Maturity Constraints Minimum % of Total Portfolio

 Under 30 days 10%

 Under 1 year 25%

 Under 5 years 100%

-Banker's Acceptances Commercial Paper Repurchase Agreements 180 days 270 days 90 days

-Maturity Constraints Maximum of Total Portfolio in Years
+Maturity Constraints Total Portfolio

+Maximum

-Weighted Average Maturity 1.50
+Weighted Average Maturity 1.5 years

+Duration of Corporate Note Portfolio 3 years

-Security Structure Constraint Maximum % of Total Portfolio
+Security Structure Constraint Maximum % of

+Total Portfolio

 Callable Agency Securities 25%

 The Pool is an external investment pool.
-The maximum weighted average maturity of the Pool cannot exceed one and one-half (1 $\frac{1}{2}$) years.
+The maximum weighted average maturity of the Pool cannot exceed one and one-half $(1 \frac{1}{2})$ years.